raulpy271/telegram_ecommerce/README.md

 First of all, see the dependencies in the requirements file or type `pip install -r requirements.txt` to install the dependencies automatically.

-The second process is to create a bot with the [Bot Father](https://core.telegram.org/bots#6-botfather) and get your token.
-Now, put your token in the file `/telegram_ecommerce/utils/user_credentials.json`, in this file you can put the admin's usernames and the credentials of your MySQL database.
+The second process is to create a bot with the [Bot Father](https://core.telegram.org/bots#6-botfather) and get your bot token and to make test payments you should have a token from a payment provider, learn more about this in the [telegram payment page](https://core.telegram.org/bots/payments).

+Now, put your tokens in the file `/telegram_ecommerce/utils/user_credentials.json`, in this file you can put the admin's usernames and the credentials of your MySQL database.
 Moreover, you can change some settings in the `consts.py` file, like the default language.

 After all, you can run the bot typing: